Nohossat/twitter_nlp/readme.md

 ## Fetch 1000 tweets with Twython

-We use th Twython module to easily fetch tweets.
+We use the Twython module to easily fetch tweets.

 ## NLP Feature engineering : Tokenization